 These measures also help prevent swine flu (H1N1 flu) and limit its spread:

 - Stay home if you're sick.
-If you do have swine flu (H1N1 flu), you can give it to others starting about 24 hours before you develop symptoms and ending about seven days later.
+If you have swine flu (H1N1 flu), you can give it to others.
+Stay home for at least 24 hours after your fever is gone.

 - Contain your coughs and sneezes.
 Cover your mouth and nose when you sneeze or cough.
 To avoid contaminating your hands, cough or sneeze into a tissue or the inner crook of your elbow.

 - Avoid contact.
 Stay away from crowds if possible.
 And if you're at high risk of complications from the flu — for example, you're younger than 5 or you're 65 or older, you're pregnant, or you have a chronic medical condition such as asthma — consider avoiding swine barns at seasonal fairs and elsewhere.

 - Reduce exposure within your household.
 If a member of your household has swine flu, designate only one household member to be responsible for the ill person's personal care.

 - Key facts about human infections with variant viruses (swine origin influenza viruses in humans).
 Centers for Disease Control and Prevention. http://www.cdc.gov/flu/swineflu/keyfacts-variant.htm.
 Accessed May 31, 2015.

 - Thorner AR.
 Epidemiology of pandemic H1N1 influenza ('swine influenza'). http://www.uptodate.com/home.
 Accessed May 27, 2015.